Criminal justice

-Criminal justice is the delivery of justice to those who have been accused of committing crimes.
+Criminal justice is the delivery of justice to those who have committed crimes.
 The criminal justice system is a series of government agencies and institutions.
 Goals include the rehabilitation of offenders, preventing other crimes, and moral support for victims.
 The primary institutions of the criminal justice system are the police, prosecution and defense lawyers, the courts and the prisons system.

 Criminal justice system

 Definition

 The criminal justice system consists of three main parts: